devon-ge/PHBS_MLF_2018/README.md

 The model receives gray pictures as input.
 To reduce the computation, we first lower the resolution ration by compression.

+1. Convert all sample images of image training set and test set into H=256 image by compression algorithm (because of limited computation and standardization processing, follow-up algorithm can be used)

+2. Obtain a natural landscape photo from the crawler code and convert the color channel from RGB to Lab.

+3. The image is converted into a grayscale image and a Lab color map as a training set, and the test set selects a plurality of grayscale images.

 ## Result